+'''

-topaz 1> object MyAnimal at: 3 at: 1 put: \$1 liver
+topaz 1> object MyAnimal at: 3 at: 1 put: $1

+liver

+'''

-This example stores the character "l" into the first instance variable of MyAnimal's third instance variable.
+This example stores the character "I" into the first instance variable of MyAnimal's third instance variable.

 With this command you can store Characters or SmallIntegers in the range from 0-255 (inclusive) into a byte object.
 You can also store other byte objects such as Strings.
 For example: